|/ /1858||Alyth Railway|

 This was originally a three platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
 The station opened with the Alyth Railway (1861).
 It had two through platforms and a bay platform on the north side at the east end of the station.
 A further platform opened on the new flyover from [[Newtyle ...More details

 This was a single platform station to the south of the level crossing just outside Meigle.
-The platform was later re-located to the north of the level crossing.

 This was a single platform station with the platform on the west side of the line.
 There was a loop with a siding serving a loading bank at the south end.